Teen Checking is available to members who are age 13-17 and requires a parent or guardian as a joint owner.

 Members who are 13 to 17 years of age are eligible to open a Free Teen Checking account.

 How can I open a Free Teen Checking account?

 You can open a Free Teen Checking account by visiting an Alliant branch or completing and submitting a Checking application.
 (Teen must be a member to open a Free Teen Checking account.)

 Is a Parent or Guardian required to open a Teen Checking Account?

 Yes, a Parent or Guardian is required to be a Joint Owner on the account.
 The 13 to 17 year old member will be the Primary accountholder.

 Can a Free Teen Checking account also earn a high rate?

-Yes, a Teen Checking account can qualify for a high rate as long as it meets the same regular checking high rate requirements, which are opting out of paper statements and having at least one monthly electronic deposit (e.g. a direct deposit, payroll deposit, ATM deposit, eDeposit, eDepositPlus, mobile check deposit or transfer from another financial institution).
+Yes, a Teen Checking account can qualify for a high rate as long as it meets the same regular checking high rate requirements, which are opting out of paper statements and having at least one monthly electronic deposit (e.g. a direct deposit, ATM deposit, eDeposit, eDepositPlus, mobile check deposit or transfer from another financial institution).